theo-armour/agenda/3-0-entities/sensay/1-digital-immorality.md

 ## Anthropology

-* What rules do I Follow
+* What rules do I follow?
 * Shiite Law
 * Youmanai law